Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman: Cancelled studio album and disbandment

 In March 2019, lead singer Jon Anderson announced that the band had no plans for further touring or recording, citing "mismanagement" of the band and a failure to agree on whether to release new music or perform existing Yes material exclusively.
 In July 2019, Wakeman said that the band would regroup for a tour in 2020, after which they planned to "close the lid on it".
 However, he did not rule out releasing new music, stating that it depended on the quality: "I would like to think we can leave one final burst of music that we can be proud of and, perhaps, we'd like to think that Yes fans have been waiting for."

 However, the reunion would not come to pass, as Rabin stated in 2020 that the group had split.
 Wakeman said one reason was him living in the UK and the other two in different parts of California, having to share ideas online.
 Earlier in 2020, Brian Lane was dismissed as manager but will still manage Wakeman's solo career.

+In a 2023 interview with Innerviews, Rabin cast new light on the band's relatively short lifespan and why it had never released any recorded material, affectionately describing Yes as "a whale.
+When it’s in the water, it swims fantastically great, but as a producer, getting it in the ocean is a bloody pain in the ass. [laughs] I just couldn’t see myself doing that...
+The shows were very natural and enjoyable.
+It seemed like the audience was having fun.
+Once it came to an end, it wasn’t like a classic breakup or anything.
+It was more like, "Well, we did it, and it was fun."...
+In the end, I felt no band has the right to impose its problems and nonsense on the people who just want to hear the music... there have been a number of times where I thought the politics of Yes were too much.
+And to be honest, it's why I wouldn't consider doing Anderson, Rabin, Wakeman again."